appliedgrg/git-practice-repo/README.md

 Origin designates what remote we are pushing to and branch indicates what branch we're pushing from.

 ### Merging to the Main Branch OR Pull Requests
-You've now edited your code on your seperate branch and it was successful!
+You've now edited your code on your separate branch and it was successful!
 Time to merge back into the main branch.
 If you're working on your **own code**, you can just merge back to the main branch with no trouble.
 However, if you're working on **code with others** you'll want to make a pull request instead.

 Pull requests are done through GitHub itself and not through Git.
 In your repository, at the top of the page you will see a tab that says "Pull requests" where you can make a new pull request.
 Pull requests are useful especially on larger/critical projects where every commit needs to be verified before being added to the code.